aimat-lab/ML4pXRDs/README.md

 `./ml4pxrd_tools/simulation/simulation_smeared.py`.

 ## Training
+You can find the weights of our largest model (ResNet-101) trained using synthetic crystals in our [latest release](https://github.com/aimat-lab/ML4pXRDs/releases/tag/v1.0).

 ### Pre-simulate patterns for testing
 If you want to run your own ML experiments, you need to generate your own dataset from the ICSD that contains the required simulated diffractograms